openai/gpt-2-output-dataset/README.md

 We're interested in seeing research in detectability of GPT-2 model family generations.

 We've provided a starter baseline which trains a logistic regression detector on TF-IDF unigram and bigram features, in `baseline.py`.
+The baseline achieves the following accuracies:

 | Model | Temperature 1 | Top-K 40 |
 | ----- | ------ | ------ |